bokeh/bokeh/sphinx/source/docs/installation.rst

-This section gives more details about the installation process of Bokeh, for those who were unable to complete the process detailed in the :ref:`quickstart`, or who want more information about the process.
+This section gives more details about the installation process of Bokeh, for those who were unable to complete the process detailed in the :ref:`userguide_quickstart`, or who want more information about the process.

 .. _install_dependencies: